fosslinux/live-bootstrap/parts.rst

 tcc 0.9.27
 ==========

-Rebuild tcc 0.9.27 to get the fix from patches mes libc.
+Rebuild tcc 0.9.27 to get the fix from patched mes libc.
 We have to do it using older ``tcc`` because tcc-0.9.27 is not self hosting.

 musl 1.1.24